OddsGuard's price was +541.9% better than VegasInsider on this selection.

 The opener is the first line a book posts.
 The consensus is an average across the market.
 The live price is what you can actually bet right now — and it is the only one of the three that determines your real payout.
 OddsGuard finds the best live price.

-The median improvement on this page is computed from real comparisons captured in the extension over a rolling 30-day window — the live best price we found versus the opener or consensus VegasInsider showed for the same selection at the same moment, in percentage-points.
+Each example in Card 3 is a real comparison captured in the extension over a rolling 30-day window — the live best price we found versus the price VegasInsider showed for the same selection at the same moment, expressed in percentage-points with the capture date on the card.

 Is OddsGuard free?